masurp/corona_analyses/README.md

 entirely different?

-Here, I would like to explain some differences between visualizations that have been used in the media.
+Here, I would like to explain some differences between visualizations that have been used in the media or on Twitter.
 All of them are helpful in their own regard.

 1. LEFT: Here, I plotted total cases against days after the 100th cases *without* logarithmizing the y-axis.